Viv-VanHau/Waste-Classification/Architectures/Architecture_4/README.md

 **Motivation for Test 1:**

 The Decoupled VLM in baseline Architecture 4 achieved a monumental 90.50% accuracy.

-However, a granular review of the confusion matrix indicated that the Vision Transformer still exhibited a slight statistical bias toward Grade B materials, a direct consequence of the imbalanced training distribution (e.g., thousands of Grade B samples versus hundreds of Grade A).
+However, a granular review of the confusion matrix indicated that the Vision Transformer still exhibited a slight statistical bias toward Grade B materials, a direct consequence of the imbalanced training distribution (e.g., thousands of Grade B samples versus hundreds of Grade A)

-While the specialized 4-Class structure naturally mitigated most of this bias, Metal Grade A Recall plateaued at 0.7500.
+While the specialized 4-Class structure naturally mitigated most of this bias, Metal Grade A Recall plateaued at 0.7500

-To theoretically optimize the economic value of the recycling pipeline—where missing a premium Grade A material is more costly than downgrading a Grade B—Test 1 implements a highly targeted Probability Calibration on the VLM's output logits.
+To theoretically optimize the economic value of the recycling pipeline, where missing a premium Grade A material is more costly than downgrading a Grade B, Test 1 implements a highly targeted Probability Calibration on the VLM's output logits

 - **Design Paradigm:** Targeted Output Probability Multiplier